ivanerror/StreamQ/README.md

 # StreamQ

 StreamQ is a modern desktop application for queuing and downloading video/audio from YouTube using `yt-dlp`, wrapped in a clean Tkinter-based GUI.
 The application follows Python best practices with a modular architecture for maintainability and extensibility.
+The UI uses ttkbootstrap for a polished, modern look.

 ## Features

-- ✨ Clean, modern GUI interface
+- Modern GUI with ttkbootstrap (Bootstrap-like themes)
-- 📥 Queue multiple YouTube downloads
+- Queue multiple YouTube downloads
-- 🎵 Audio downloads (MP3 format)
-- 🎬 Video downloads (MP4 format)
+- Audio downloads (MP3) and Video downloads (MP4)
-- ⚡ Automatic FFmpeg setup on Windows
+- Automatic FFmpeg setup on Windows
-- 📊 Real-time download progress tracking
+- Real-time progress (percentage + speed; ETA hidden for cleaner status)
-- 🔄 Background title fetching
+- Background title fetching for queued items
+- Single queue table view: columns Status | Link | Title
-- 📁 Auto-open download folder on completion
+- Auto-open download folder on completion
+- Windows launcher opens without console by default

 ## Prerequisites

-- **Python 3.8+** installed on your system
+- Python 3.8+ installed
-- **Windows 10/11** recommended; macOS/Linux also supported
+- Windows 10/11 recommended; macOS/Linux supported
-- **Internet connection** (for dependencies and FFmpeg download)
+- Internet connection (for dependencies and FFmpeg download)
-- **Git** (optional, for development)

 ## Quick Start

-### Option 1: Using the Convenience Script (Windows)
+### Option 1: Windows Convenience Script

-The easiest way to get started:
+The easiest way to start on Windows:

-1. Double-click [`run.bat`](run.bat) from File Explorer, or run it from terminal:
+1. Double-click `run.bat` from File Explorer (opens GUI without console), or run in a terminal:
    ```bat
    run.bat
    ```
 2. The script automatically:
    - Creates a virtual environment at `.venv/`
-   - Installs all dependencies from [`requirements.txt`](requirements.txt)
+   - Installs dependencies from `requirements.txt` only when it changes (cached via SHA-256)
-   - Launches the StreamQ GUI application
+   - Launches the StreamQ GUI using `pythonw` (no console window)

+Flags:
+- `--console` run with a terminal window and logs
+- `--update` force re-install dependencies (refresh the cache)

-### Option 2: Manual Installation
+### Option 2: Manual Installation (All Platforms)

-For more control or non-Windows platforms:

 ```bash
 # Create and activate virtual environment